-Corners: This is the position for the defenders as they occupy the outermost position in the defence on the right and the left side of the court and are hence termed as corners.
+Corners: This is the position for the defenders as they occupy the outermost position in the defense on the right and the left side of the court and are hence termed as corners.

-Covers: Covers are the wall of the defence, and they occupy the central position when it comes to defence.
-Players in this position are usually on the heavier side in terms of the weight and posses much brute strength.
+Covers: Covers are the wall of the defense, and they occupy the central position when it comes to defense.
+Players in this position are usually on the heavier side in terms of weight and possess much brute strength.
 With 7 players on the mat, there are two covers in the right cover and left cover position.

-Centre: This position generally is occupied the third or do-or-die raider.
-He is saved as a back-up plan for the critical moments in the game.
-He also is expected to play a secondary role in the defence.
+Centre: This position generally is occupied by the third or do-or-die raider.
+He is saved as a backup plan for critical moments in the game.
+He also is expected to play a secondary role in the defense.